Join the RLA and get free, unlimited access to all documents

 When and how to take an Inventory

-You will need to take an inventory/condition schedule both at the start of the tenancy and when the tenancy ends.
+As a landlord you will need to take an inventory/condition schedule both at the start of the tenancy and when the tenancy ends.
 You will need to make sure that at the beginning of the tenancy the tenant(s) signs off the inventory/condition schedule.

 You must make sure that you check it carefully before they sign.
 Any photographs should be dated.
 For example you can always hold up a newspaper showing the date when you take one of the photographs.